wasp-lang/wasp/web/docs/auth/overview.md

 #### Using the `user` prop

-If `authRequired` is set to `true` for a `page` declaration, the React component of the page will be provided `user` object as a prop:
+If the page's declarations sets `authRequired` to `true`, the page's React component receives the `user` object as a prop:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">